saucelabs/sauce-docs/docs/visual-testing/workflows/review.md

 #### Diff Review-overlay

-You can also review and accept a single snapshot by clicking on a thumbnail from the "Build Details"-page.
-This will open a "Diff Review"-overlay where you can review and accept the snapshots by using the "Accept" button.
+You can also review and accept a single snapshot by clicking on a thumbnail from the "Build Details" page.
+This will open a "Diff Review" page where you can review and accept the snapshots by using the "Accept" button.

 :::note
-The "Diff Review"-overlay will only show the snapshots that match the filter you have selected on the "Build Details"-page.
+The "Diff Review" page will only show the snapshots that match the filter you have selected on the "Build Details" page.
 If you want to see all the snapshots, you need to clear your filter.
 :::

 <img src={useBaseUrl('/img/sauce-visual/build-details-single-baseline.jpg')} alt="Review and accept single baseline images"/>